frenetic-lang/tutorials/07-NCFirewall.md

 ### Exercise 2: Firewall + Forwarding

 Wrap the forwarding policy you wrote above within a policy implementing the firewall.
-Assume standard port numbers:
+Assume standard numberings:

-- HTTP servers are on port 80 and
+- HTTP packets are on port 80 and
-- SMTP servers are on port 25.
+- ICMP packets are nwProto 1.

 > See `frenetic-tutorial-code/Sol_Chapter7_Forwarding.nc`, if you
 > did not finish the previous task.